openobserve/openobserve-docs/docs/guide/user-guide/alerts/templates.md

 }

 ```
-When a notification is being sent , ZincObserve will replace placeholders like {stream_name} ,{org_name} etc with actual values of stream , alert , organization.
+When a notification is being sent , OpenObserve will replace placeholders like {stream_name} ,{org_name} etc with actual values of stream , alert , organization.

 Variables which can be used in templates are: